 Kodo millet is an annual grain that is grown primarily in India.
 In-spite of cultivating Kodo millet for 1000's of years this millet is slowly dying out.
 It is grown mostly in a organic way and it is a farmer friendly crop which can sustain heavy drought and marginal soils.

-Known as Aarka in Kannada, Varagu in Tamil, Arikelu in Telugu and Kodon in Hindi.
+This Sriridhanya is known as Aarka Akki in Kannada, Varagu Arisi in Tamil, Arikelu Biyam in Telugu and Kodon Chawal, Kodri, Kodra in Hindi.
 The Kannada name Aarka is also the name of sun god in Sankrit.

 To make Rottis - Boil flour in water to make dough.

 To make Dosas - mix the flour in buttermilk, chopped onions, coriander, cumin, salt, etc to make batter.